RafaelRochaS/edge-device-simulator/README.md

 ./edge-sim --help
 Usage of ./edge-sim:
   -arrival-rate float
-    	Arrival rate of workloads in requests per second. (default 2) -callback string
+        Arrival rate of workloads in requests per second. (default 1.1) -callback string
         Callback URL to send results to. (default "http://localhost:8080") -duration duration
-    	Time in seconds to run the simulation. (default 1m0s) -scenario int
+        Time in seconds to run the simulation. (default 1m0s) -k8s-offload-ns string
+        Namespace to offload tasks to.
+Not used on scenario 0. (default "task-offload") -kubeconfig string
+        Path to kubeconfig file. (default "./kubeconfig") -mec-handler-addr string
+        MEC handler address.
+Used only on scenario 2. (default "http://mec-handler:8080") -offload-threshold int
+        Max task size to execute locally.
+Tasks greater are offloaded to the MEC handler.
+Used only on scenario 2. (default 100000)
+  -scenario int
         Scenario to run:
         0 - Local processing
         1 - Cloud processing
         2 - Hybrid edge with xApp (default 2)
-  -workload-mean int
+  -task-image string
+        Task image to run on Kubernetes.
+Not used on scenario 0. (default "task-sim") -task-image-repo string
+        Docker repository to pull task image from.
+Not used on scenario 0. (default "rafaelrs94/xapp-mec") -workload-mean int
-    	Mean of workload sizes. (default 25) -workload-std-var int
+        Mean of workload sizes. (default 18) -workload-std-var int
-    	Standard deviation of workload sizes. (default 3)
+        Standard deviation of workload sizes. (default 2)
 ```

 Sensible defaults are provided for all parameters, but they can be changed as needed.